longturn/freeciv21/docs/Coding/hacking.rst

 not only confused the goto code but allowed cheating.

-Fog of War is the fact that even when you have seen a Tile once you are not sent updates unless it is inside the sight range of one of your Units or Cities.
+Fog of War is the fact that even when you have seen a Tile once you are not sent updates unless it is inside the sight range of one of your Units or cities.

-We keep track of Fog of War by counting the number of Units and Cities of each client that can see the Tile.
+We keep track of Fog of War by counting the number of Units and cities of each client that can see the Tile.
 This requires a number per player, per Tile, so each :code:`player_tile` has a :code:`short[]`.
-Every time a Unit, City, or somthing else can observe a Tile 1 is added to its player's number at the Tile, and when it cannot observe any more (killed/moved/pillaged) 1 is subtracted.
+Every time a Unit, city, or somthing else can observe a Tile 1 is added to its player's number at the Tile, and when it cannot observe any more (killed/moved/pillaged) 1 is subtracted.
 In addition to the initialization/loading of a game this array is manipulated with the :code:`void unfog_area(struct player *pplayer, int x, int y, int len)` and :code:`void fog_area(struct player *pplayer, int x, int y, int len)` functions.
 The :code:`int len`